safasaeed/cse185_finalproject/README.md

 ```
 pip install --user qqman
 ```
-Once required libraries are installed, you can install `mypileup` with the following command:
+Please download the setup.py file and the mygwas directory from this Github page.
+Once required libraries and files are installed, you can install `mypileup` with the following command:

 ```
 python setup.py install